 3) Children pay a price for your generosity – don’t give to begging children

 Giving money to begging children will encourage them to continue begging rather than going to school.
-If you want to help poor children and support them, uses businesses with social impacts as the Marum Restaurant in Siem Reap or the Romdeng Restaurant in Phnom Penh which are training disadvantaged children to work in the hospitality industry.
+If you want to help poor children and support them, uses businesses with social impacts such as the Marum Restaurant in Siem Reap or the Romdeng Restaurant in Phnom Penh which are training disadvantaged children to work in the hospitality industry.

 4) Professionals know best – call them if a child needs help